What’s the deal with Vesterbro?

 RECOMMENDED: Full guide to the 49 coolest neighbourhoods in the world

 If you only do one thing...

 Photograph: Martin Heiberg

 It may be a Copenhagen cliché, but deservedly so.
-Don’t miss the rickety wooden rollercoaster at Tivoli Gardens, the world’s second oldest theme park.
-You’ll also find a whole host of other thrilling rides and traditional games, plus live theatre and a beautiful Japanese garden.
+Don’t miss the rickety wooden rollercoaster at Tivoli Gardens, the world’s second-oldest theme park.
+You’ll also find a host of thrilling rides and traditional games, plus live theatre and a beautiful Japanese garden.
 The Ny Carlsberg Glyptotek museum next door is also worth going to for its rooftop views and room dedicated to Degas’s bronze ballerinas.

 The Fotografisk Centre, a former bottling plant in the Meatpacking District, focuses on contemporary Nordic photography, while V1 has an ever-changing programme of thought-provoking international exhibitions.
 Head to Vess for boundary-pushing multimedia art.

 Hide from the rain